DataDog/datadog-api-client-ruby/docs/v1/LogsIndexesAPI.md

 > <LogsIndexesOrder> update_logs_index_order(body)

-Update indexes order

 This endpoint updates the index order of your organization.
 It returns the index order object passed in the request body when the request is successful.

 ### Examples